wjhlab/CLOVER/README.md

 The R script "CLOVERPlot.R" generates the minimal dataframe required to generate annotated or unannotated spatial cluster dot plots to be used further downstream as CLOVER plots.

 # IJM scripts
-The IJM scripts "CLOVERLayer_AnnotatedClusters.ijm" and "CLOVERLayer_AnnotatedClusters.ijm" contains custom code to overlay cluster plots on source images, generated CLOVER plots.
+The IJM scripts "CLOVERLayer_AnnotatedClusters.ijm" and "CLOVERLayer_AnnotatedClusters.ijm" contains custom code to overlay cluster plots on source images, generating CLOVER plots.
 "CLOVERLayer_AnnotatedClusters.ijm" is better adapted for use with annotated cluster plots, while "CLOVERLayer_AnnotatedClusters.ijm" is better adapted for use with unannotated cluster plots.